It’s in almost everything, and it is one of the most powerful enemies to anyone looking forward to losing weight and burning fat: sugar.

 Empty suggests that consuming it is simply adding the burden of more calories you need to burn off to maintain your weight, but the calories you consume from sugar are worse than the calories you would get from fat or other sources.

-Consuming fat won’t have an instant, lasting effect on your insulin, even if the calories are there, and even though so many people demonize fat as a major dietary problem in the US.
+Consuming fat won’t have an instant, lasting effect on your Fat Storing Hormone, even if the calories are there, and even though so many people demonize fat as a major dietary problem in the US.

 Food labels are misleading as well, because they list calories from fat, grams of fat, the type of fat in the food, and a daily value for fat.
 Sugar, however, is only listed in grams; there’s no percentage or daily value attached to it at all.